pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 =========================================

-The two previous examples have covered the standard way of implementing C :class:`Op`\s in Pytensor by inheriting from the class :class:`Op`.
+The two previous examples have covered the standard way of implementing C :class:`Op`\s in PyTensor by inheriting from the class :class:`Op`.
 This process is mostly simple but it still involves defining many methods as well as mixing, in the same file, both Python and C code which tends to make the result less readable.

-To help with this, Pytensor defines a class, `ExternalCOp`, from which new C :class:`Op`\s can inherit.
+To help with this, PyTensor defines a class, `ExternalCOp`, from which new C :class:`Op`\s can inherit.
 The class `ExternalCOp` aims to simplify the process of implementing C :class:`Op`\s by doing the following :